Mihai Adam: Club career

 Subsequently, Adam played four games in the 1965–66 European Cup Winners' Cup, scoring one goal which helped "U" Cluj eliminate Austrian team Wiener Neustadt in the first round, being eliminated in the following round by Atlético Madrid.
 In the 1967–68 season he scored 15 goals in 26 league appearances, winning his second top-scorer title, seven of these being scored in two victories over Dinamo București.
 In the next season he was selected to do his military service in Arad, so he played for local club Vagonul.
 Afterwards he returned to play for three more seasons at "U" Cluj.
 In the last one, Adam scored 10 goals which helped the club finish in third position.

 Then he was transferred to CFR Cluj in exchange for Vasile Șoo, where he reunited with coach Constantin Rădulescu and scored the decisive goal in the 2–1 Cluj derby win against Universitatea three weeks after his transfer.
 In the 1973–74 season, he won the top-scorer title for the third and final time, scoring a personal record of 23 goals, while the team netted a total of 40.
 That performance helped them avoid relegation, as they finished in 14th position out of 18 teams.
 Adam scored nine goals in 25 appearances in his last season, but he couldn't prevent CFR from being relegated this time.
-His last Divizia A appearance was on 20 June 1976 in CFR's 1–0 loss to Steaua București and he scored a total of 160 goals in 353 matches in the competition.
+His last Divizia A appearance was on 20 June 1976 in CFR's 1–0 loss to Steaua București, totaling 353 matches with 160 goals in the competition.